whisthq/whist/ecs-host-setup/README.md

-# ecs-host-setup
+# Fractal ECS Host Setup

-- First, create an EC2 Instance (Which will later be linked with ECS)
+This repository contains the scripts to set up an AWS EC2 host machine to host Fractal containers.
+The `setup_ubuntu20_host.sh` script is intended for setting up a general host for development, while the `setup_ubuntu20_ami_host.sh` script sets up an EC2 host and stores it as an AMI (Amazon Machine Image) for programmatic deployment.
+To use either of the scripts:

-- You need to create a Ubuntu 20.04 instance on a g3s.xlarge instance type
+- First, create an EC2 Instance (which will later be linked with ECS), you need to create a Ubuntu 20.04 instance on a g3s.xlarge instance type
 - Also, make sure to add more storage space (the default 8g is not enough to build the protocol and the base image!).
 32 is plenty, 16 should be enough as well.
 - Also, make sure that it is part of the security group “fractal-containerized-protocol-group”, on us-east-2, or “container-testing”, on us-east-1, on “Step 6: Configure Security Group”